 Because I’ve worked with the F6 for 12 years now, and continue to use it regularly – it seems there’s always something new to learn.
 For example how it works with certain lens combinations and accessories.
 There’s much to write about and so many things I’d like to do with the F6 Project.

-Recently I’ve stepped away from all social media…
+I’ve stepped away from all social media…

 Some might consider this a bad move from a PR perspective.
 After all, how does one ‘promote’ the F6 Project if not for social media?
 Like other things I suppose I think about it differently.
 I found social media diverted my limited discretionary time and energy away from the two web efforts I care most about.
 Working full time as a 3D Animation & Video Producer with a business to run and family to support leaves only so many hours in a day.
 So this little side project, personally financed by me for nearly 12 years, is a labor of love.
 Look around.
 There are no adds, and it’s not underwritten or sponsored by anyone.

 So I suppose I optimistically imagine anyone who’s interested in the information on this site will search for and find it on their own.
 My job is to make sure when people do it’s worth their time.
 That’s where your help comes in.
-Recently a loyal reader from the UK made a generous contribution, translating directly into the ability to carve out time for badly needed site updates, new content and a few other goodies coming up.
+Recently a loyal reader from the UK made a generous contribution, translating directly into the ability to carve out time for much needed updates, new content and a few other goodies coming up.
 I’m not kidding when I say thank you for your contribution.
 It really does make a noticeable difference.

 Like a crock pot, I tend to throw stuff in and let it cook for a while, not 100% certain what the end result will be.
 The F6 Project’s ingredients are a lot of (film) photography, some technique, a little philosophy, a dash of history and some interesting(?) anecdotes all stirred together with a dash of inspiration.